Supersingular Isogeny Oblivious Transfer (SIOT): Security analysis of the -SIOT protocol

-So far, we have demonstrated that SIOT protocol guarantees privacy between sender (Alice) and receiver (Bob).
-In addition, it should be recalled that the proposed protocol is based on the arithmetic of supersingular elliptic curves from~\cite{feo:jao}, $i.e$, the structure of The SIOT protocol inherits the security features from SIDH protocol.
-However, we still consider it necessary to analyze the security of SIOT protocol.
-Thus, considering the case of a dishonest Alice, she will use a pairing-based distinguisher for trying to find out the secret value $b$ from honest Bob.
+Considering the case of a dishonest Alice, she will use a \emph{Weil} pairing-based distinguisher for trying to find out the secret value $\sigma$ from honest Bob.
 In the second situation, the roles will be inverted, $i.e$, Alice will be considered an honest sender and Bob a dishonest receiver.
-In the latter case, an analysis is performed in such a way that some algebraic conditions must be obeyed so that Bob is not able to decipher both Alice's messages.
+Thus, an analysis is performed in such a way that some algebraic conditions must be obeyed so that Bob is not able to decipher both of Alice's messages.